miku86/notes/linux101.md

 ## Chapter 15 : The Bash Shell and Basic Scripting

+### Explain the features and capabilities of bash shell scripting

+Suppose you want to look up a filename, check if the associated file exists, and then respond accordingly, displaying a message confirming or not confirming the file's existence.
+If you only need to do it once, you can just type a sequence of commands at a terminal.
+However, if you need to do this multiple times, automation is the way to go.
+In order to automate sets of commands, you will need to learn how to write shell scripts, the most common of which are used with bash.

+Typing a long sequence of commands at a terminal window can be complicated, time consuming, and error prone.
+By deploying shell scripts, using the command line becomes an efficient and quick way to launch complex sequences of steps.
+The fact that shell scripts are saved in a file also makes it easy to use them to create new script variations and share standard procedures with several users.

+A shell is a command line interpreter which provides the user interface for terminal windows.
+It can also be used to run scripts, even in non-interactive sessions without a terminal window, as if the commands were being directly typed in.

+The first line of the script, that starts with `#!`, contains the full path of the command interpreter (in this case `/bin/bash`) that is to be used on the file.
+As we have noted, you have quite a few choices for the scripting language you can use, such as /usr/bin/perl, /bin/csh, /usr/bin/python, etc.

+`read x` to save var in x
+`$x` to use var
+`$(<command>)` ro run command in var

+Scripts are a sequence of statements and commands stored in a file that can be executed by a shell.
+Command substitution allows you to substitute the result of a command as a portion of another command.
+Functions or routines are a group of commands that are used for execution.
+Environmental variables are quantities either preassigned by the shell or defined and modified by the user.
+To make environment variables visible to child processes, they need to be exported.
+Scripts can behave differently based on the parameters (values) passed to them.
+The process of writing the output to a file is called output redirection.
+The process of reading input from a file is called input redirection.
+The if statement is used to select an action based on a condition.
+Arithmetic expressions consist of numbers and arithmetic operators, such as +, -, and *.

 ## Chapter 16: More on Bash Shell Scripting

 ## Chapter 17: Printing